HarisKordic/Students-Pictures-Project/README.md

       <img src="https://github.com/HarisKordic/Student-Pictures-Project/blob/main/Project%20pictures/Add_subject.png">

 5.0 ~ Editing a student and/or a passed subject for a student:
-      With a mouse click, directly on the wanted student (or on a passed subject of a student), a new dialog box will be opened where the user can edit all of the relevant information for the student and/or for a passed subject.<br>
+      With a mouse click, directly on the wanted student (or on a passed subject of a student), a new dialog box will be opened where the user can edit all of the relevant information for the student and/or for a passed subject.<br><br>
       <img src="https://github.com/HarisKordic/Student-Pictures-Project/blob/main/Project%20pictures/Edit_student.jpg"> <br> <br>
       <img src="https://github.com/HarisKordic/Student-Pictures-Project/blob/main/Project%20pictures/Edit_subject.jpg">